Winter service vehicle: Front-end loader

 Front-end loaders are commonly used to remove snow especially from sidewalks, parking lots, and other areas too small for using snowplows and other heavy equipment.
 They are sometimes used as snowplows with a snowplow attachment but commonly have a bucket or snowbasket, which can also be used to load snow into the rear compartment of a snowplow or dump truck.
 Front end loaders with large box-like front end attachment are used to clear snow in parking lots in malls and other institutions.

 Gritter

 A gritter, also known as a sander, salt spreader or salt truck, is found on most winter service vehicles.
 Indeed, the gritter is so commonly seen on winter service vehicles that the terms are sometimes used synonymously.
 Gritters are used to spread grit (usually rock salt) onto roads.
 The grit is stored in the large hopper on the rear of the vehicle, with a wire mesh over the top to prevent foreign objects from entering the spreading mechanism and hence becoming jammed.
 The salt is generally spread across the roadway by an impeller, attached by a hydraulic drive system to a small onboard engine.
-However, until the 1970s, the grit was often spread manually using shovels by men riding on the back of the truck, and some older spreading mechanisms still require grit be manually loaded into the impeller from the hopper.
+However, until the 1970s, the grit was often spread by men with shovels riding on the back of the truck.
+Some older spreading mechanisms still require grit be manually loaded into the impeller from the hopper.